 The current state of my own spice cabinet on the other hand…not so good.
 Containers in a wide range of sizes all seem to have a knack for turning so the labels are hidden, leading to a scramble come dinner time.
 And relying on color doesn’t work because the number of times I’ve almost mistaken cinnamon for cumin?
 More than two.

 Even if mess comes with the territory, a fairly robust spice cabinet is a gold mine.
-Beyond single flavors, a little of this and a little of that can create unique blends like this homemade chai spice.
-No need to buy specific blends at the store when you can make them with what you’ve got.
+Beyond single flavors, a little of this and a little of that can create unique blends like this chai spice recipe.
+There’s no need to buy specific blends at the store when you can make them with what you’ve got.

 Homemade spice blends make a wonderful holiday gift.
 Fairly inexpensive, quick, and ultra useful.
 Several mixed up in small jars with a fun label and a bow?
-Now that’s something I’m hoping Santa would bring me. 😉 Check out some of my other homemade spice blends by clicking below:
+Now that’s something I’m hoping Santa would bring me.
+Check out some of my other homemade spice blends below: